northwesternmutual/regent/README.md

 const isCalm = { left: '@windSpeedInMph', fn: constants.lessThan, 15 };
 ```

-This rule tells Regent to compare the key `windSpeedInMph`, using the `lessThan` predicate, to the value `15`.
+This rule tells Regent to compare the property `windSpeedInMph`, using the `lessThan` predicate, to the value `15`.

 We can now compose our two rules into one.
 We'll be using the `and` composition function.